TaelanSakay/PlayGround/DEPLOYMENT_GUIDE.md

 2. **Socket Connection Issues**: Ensure `VITE_SOCKET_URL` points to your Render backend
 3. **MongoDB Connection**: Verify your MongoDB Atlas connection string and IP whitelist
 4. **Build Errors**: Check that all dependencies are in `package.json`
+5. **Vercel Environment Variables**:
+   - Make sure to set them in the Vercel dashboard, not in `vercel.json`
+   - Variables must start with `VITE_` to be accessible in the frontend
+   - After setting variables, redeploy your project
+   - Check the deployment logs for any environment variable errors

 ### Environment Variables Summary: